DKFN/bunnycdn-cli/docs/list-files.md

 bnycdn -s <storage_key_name> -d <path_of_storage_directory>
 ```

-Please note that the path *must* start with the storage name from bunnycdn api.
+Please note that the path *must* start with the storage name from bunnycdn.

 For example, my storage name is tetelincdn.

 ## Examples